overcast07/wayback-machine-spn-scripts/README.md

  -q             discard JSON for completed jobs instead of writing to log file"
 ```

-* The `-o` flag provides a POSIX ERE regular expression pattern.
+* The `-o` flag enables recursive saving of outlinks.
+The argument should be a POSIX ERE regular expression pattern.
 Around every hour, outlinks in the JSON received from Save Page Now that match the pattern are added to the list of URLs to be submitted to Save Page Now.
 If an outlink has already been captured in a previous job, it will not be added to the list.
 A maximum of 100 outlinks per capture can be sent by Save Page Now, and the maximum number of provided outlinks to certain sites (e.g. outlinks matching `example.com`) may be limited server-side.
 To save as many outlinks as possible, use `-o '.*'`.
 * The `-p` flag sets the maximum number of parallel capture jobs, which can be between 2 and 30.
 If the flag is not used, capture jobs do not run simultaneously.
 The Save Page Now rate limit will prevent a user from starting another capture job if the user's load on the server is too high, so setting the value higher may not always be more efficient.
 Be careful with using this on websites that may be easily overloaded.
 * The `-n` flag unsets the HTTP POST option `capture_all=on`.
 This tells Save Page Now not to save error pages to the Wayback Machine.
 * The `-q` flag tells the script not to write JSON for successful captures to the disk.
 This can save disk space if you don't intend to use the JSON for anything.